 b.
 Complains of prolonged (20 minutes) disturbance of vision or hearing

 c.
 Paresthesia or weakness

-1. A referral will be deemed necessary any time signs and symptoms worsen (i.e., neurocognitive status deteriorates).
-If mild symptoms do not improve in a 2-hour time-frame post-injury (or by the time the athlete will be leaving the presence of the AT), the athletic trainer will exercise clinical judgment regarding referral at that time.
+1. A referral will be deemed necessary any time an athlete’s signs and symptoms worsen (i.e., neurocognitive status deteriorates).
+If mild symptoms do not improve in a 2-hour time-frame post-injury (or by the time the athlete will be leaving the presence of the AT), the AT will exercise clinical judgment regarding referral at that time.

 2. A referral shall be deemed necessary in cases where symptoms significantly interfere with ADLs and/or are persistently severe.

 3. Symptoms of any severity that are not improving after 7-10 days may warrant referral to the team physician, primary care physician or a physician with expertise managing concussion.

 4. If symptoms persist for more than 10-14 days post injury, referral to a neuropsychologist or physician with expertise managing concussion should be considered.

 5. Athletes whose reported symptoms have resolved but whose neurocognitive or balance test scores are not within normal range 7-10 days after resolution of symptoms may warrant referral to a neuropsychologist or physician with expertise managing concussion.

 6. Athletes who have suffered a concussion within 6-12 months of the current concussion should be referred to a physician with expertise managing concussion, and then if cleared by the concussion specialist, a more conservative timeframe (e.g., 48+ hours between stages) should be applied to the return to sport strategy.